 Surface mounting technology, originally called planar mounting, began to become popular in the 1980s, and today, it’s used for the majority of electronic components.
 Surface mounted components, as their name suggests, are mounted to the surface of the PCB rather than inserted through holes in the board as with thru-hole assembly.
 In the surface mount assembly process, the assembler solders the components onto pads on the board.

-Originally, much of the surface mounting process was done manually, but today, it's heavily automated thanks to advances in modern technology.
-In the first step of the surface mount technology process, the assembler applies a solder paste to the parts of the board where components will be mounted.
+Originally, much of the surface mounting process was done manually, but today, it’s heavily automated thanks to advances in modern technology.
+In the first step of the SMT technology process, the assembler applies a solder paste to the parts of the board where components will be mounted.
 A template called a stencil or solder screen helps to ensure that the paste is applied in the correct locations.

 After completing solder paste printing, the board typically undergoes inspection to check for defects in the solder paste.
 If the inspections uncover any issues, the assembler will either rework them or remove the solder paste and apply it again.
 These steps are important because the quality of the solder paste printing correlates with the quality of the soldering that occurs later in the assembly process.

-Next, the assembly professional will place the components on the board according to the client's design.
+Next in the SMT technology process, the assembly professional will place the components on the board according to the client’s design.
 Originally, workers did this work manually with a pair of tweezers.
 Today, the process is largely automated and uses sophisticated pick-and-place machines.
 Then, the components will be soldered to pads on the board to secure them in place.
 This phase typically employs the technique of reflow soldering in which the board is sent into a furnace where high temperatures cause the solder paste to liquefy.

 Because surface mounted components don’t use holes to connect the different layers of a board, they need a different method for doing so.
 That method is the use of vias, which are small holes that connect the various layers of the board.
 Unlike with thru-hole technology, however, no leads are directly attached to these holes.
 There are several different types of vias including through vias, blind vias and buried vias.